 , and they practice spreading kindness, from writing a thank you note to a veteran to publicly thanking our dining service team at lunch.
 In second grade, students take part in a day-long service trip at the nonprofit Cradles to Crayons, where they sort clothes and toys for disadvantaged children.

 Lower School students are actively involved in service projects both on and off-campus.
-They conduct a holiday gift drive to benefit the Massachusetts Department of Children and Families and a food drive to benefit Veterans Inc. They volunteer at Community Harvest Project’s farm in Grafton, and they serve as recycling helpers around Fay’s campus.
+They conduct a holiday gift drive to benefit the Massachusetts Department of Children and Families and a food drive to benefit Veterans Inc. They volunteer at Community Harvest Project’s farm in Grafton and at Fay's Farmers Market, and they serve as recycling helpers around Fay’s campus.
 With each project, students learn about the issues connected to their service efforts and reflect on their impact.

 Lower Schoolers are encouraged to take ownership of their service, and they have frequent opportunities to determine how they want to help solve problems.
 For a recent fall day of service on campus, for example, Lower Schoolers decided that they would help beautify campus by working with the facilities team to plant mums.
 The Lower School’s Service Club, which meets after school, provides additional opportunities for students to give back to the community.